cloudify-cosmo/wagon/README.md

 A wagon (also spelt waggon in British and Commonwealth English) is a heavy four-wheeled vehicle pulled by draught animals, used for transporting goods, commodities, agricultural materials, supplies, and sometimes people.
 Wagons are distinguished from carts, which have two wheels, and from lighter four-wheeled vehicles primarily for carrying people, such as carriages.

+or.. it is just a set of (Python) Wheels.

 * Master Branch [![Build Status](https://travis-ci.org/cloudify-cosmo/wagon.svg?branch=master)](https://travis-ci.org/cloudify-cosmo/wagon)
 * PyPI [![PyPI](http://img.shields.io/pypi/dm/wagon.svg)](http://img.shields.io/pypi/dm/wagon.svg)
 * Version [![PypI](http://img.shields.io/pypi/v/wagon.svg)](http://img.shields.io/pypi/v/wagon.svg)